Raavtube/VivecraftSteamVRLauncher/README.md

 ***IMPORTANT***: In the launcher under 'Instalations" change the `Vivecraft` install name to `@@Vivecraft 1.x.x` you must do this or version 1.2 will not work.

+*In the works:*
+- More redundant launching methods to make sure that nothing interferes with the launch process.
+- Better way to integrate it with steam?

 ***WARNING***: Your minecraft launcher exe file must be at `C:\Program Files (x86)\Minecraft Launcher\MinecraftLauncher.exe` *(default location)*